gubka3000/weather-CV-project/README.md

 # weather-CV-project
-University project of Illia Nadieiev for Computer Vision
+University project for Computer Vision by Illia Nadieiev